The Ellenbrook Men’s Shed

 What We Don’t Do

-The Men’s Shed does not just fix furniture and make toys.
+The Men’s Shed does not just fix furniture and make toys the scope is what you make it.
 We do not compete against commercial businesses.
 The Men’s Shed is not an alternative or replacement for professional tradespersons or other qualified craftsmen.

 The Men’s Shed is not a welfare shelter, nor is it an alternative or replacement for the services provided by appropriate health and medical professionals.